Didgeridoo Down Under: Awesome Educational Entertainment!

 1) We teach how to play the didgeridoo, including droning, vocalizing, tonguing, imitating sounds of nature, and playing basic rhythms.
 This program teaches students how to apply the elements of music and music techniques in order to sing and play music with accuracy and expression.
 (2.ML.1)

 2) We talk about the didgeridoo and its connection to the Aboriginal people, who have been playing it for at least 1500 years.
 This program helps students understand global, interdisciplinary, and 21st century connections with music.
 (6.CR.1)

 3) We teach about various styles of Aboriginal artwork, including ancient X-ray art and modern dot art, which is displayed on our didgeridoos and art panels.
 This program helps students understand the global, historical, societal, and cultural contexts of the visual arts.
 (7.CX.1)

 4) We demonstrate how students can reduce, reuse and recycle by turning a cardboard tube or PVC pipe into a simple didgeridoo.
 The performer also plays a didgeridoo made from recycled blue jeans.
 This program encourages students to evaluate human behaviors in terms of how likely they are to ensure the ability to live sustainably on Earth.
 (EEn.2.8)

-If a school cancels less than 45 days before the program date and does not reschedule, the cancelation fee is 50% of the total booking price.
+If a school cancels less than 45 days before the program date and does not reschedule or switch to another option (ex. in person to virtual), the cancellation fee will be 50% of the total booking price.